 1.1.
 Larval distribution and connectivity between the Gulf of Alaska and Bering Sea.

 Principal Investigator: Lauri Sadorus (M.Sc.)
 Objective: To investigate larval and juvenile connectivity of Pacific halibut within and between the Gulf of Alaska and the Bering Sea.

 Knowledge of the dispersal of Pacific halibut larvae and subsequent migration of young juveniles has remained elusive because traditional tagging methods are not effective on these life stages due to the small size of the animals.
 This larval connectivity project, in cooperation with NOAA EcoFOCI, used two recently developed modeling approaches to estimate dispersal and migration pathways of larval and young juvenile Pacific halibut in order to better understand the connectivity of populations between the Gulf of Alaska and Bering Sea and within each of these two ocean basins.
-The results of this study have been published in the journal Fisheries Oceanography (Sadorus et al., 2021).
+The results of this initial study have been published in the journal Fisheries Oceanography (Sadorus et al., 2021).
+Additional studies are currently planned to investigate the potential of Pacific halibut larvae to be successfully delivered from offshore spawning sites to potential inshore settlement habitats identified by the IPHC Secretariat, under different climatic regimes.